Jiva Healing, England

 Littleton, Trowbridge, Wiltshire

-Transfer Time: 1 hour 30 from the airport, up to 15 minutes from the train station
+Transfer time: 1 hour from Bristol airport 15 minutes from the train station